All American Pressure Canner Best Features

 (view on amzn)

-With that said, our All American model 930 sure is wonderful… (more on the various models below, such as the differences between one versus another).
+With that said, our All-American model 930 sure is wonderful… (more on the various models below, the differences between them, and which one is most popular).

-Tip: Due to fully loaded weight, I load it up while it’s already setting on the stove top.
+Tip: Due to the fully loaded weight, I load it up while it’s already sitting on the stovetop.
 That way I don’t have to move it!

 Cover Clamps (Wingnuts)

-The All American Pressure Canner has a particularly unique and obvious feature.
-Clamping locks for the cover which ‘screw down’ in a clamping action to hold the cover closed and sealed to the base.
+The All-American Pressure Canner has a particularly unique and obvious feature.
+That is, clamping locks for the cover which ‘screw down’ in a clamping action to hold the cover closed and sealed to the base.

-No Gasket.
-There’s no gasket!
-A unique metal to metal seal is formed between the cover rim and the pot itself due to it’s precision machining.
+A unique metal-to-metal seal is formed between the cover rim and the pot itself due to its precision machining.
 Therefore there will never be a failing gasket to worry about.
 It seemed odd during my first use without a gasket, but it works perfectly!

-How to put on the cover?
-First loosen and flip all the little clamps (wingnuts) over so they’re hanging down.
+How to put the cover on… First, loosen and flip all the little clamps (wingnuts) over so they’re hanging down.
 Then set the cover on the canner.
 Line up the arrows.
 You can see the arrows in the lid photo below.
 You can also see (just to the left of the arrows) a little safety bracket that tucks under the clamp assembly.
-So you set the cover down, and twist it slightly.
+So you set the cover down and twist it slightly.
 Don’t worry, you’ll get used to it.

 It takes a little getting used to, but, when you set the cover on the canner – try to set the rim so it’s level.
 Then flip up the clamps in opposite pairs.
 Slowly tighten the pair to just snug.
 Then do another set of opposite pairs.
 When they’re all clamped, further snug the wingnuts securely.